How Many Calories Break a Fast? - An In-Depth Guide

 How many calories break ketosis?

-The transition out of ketosis is less about total calorie intake and more about the source of those calories, particularly carbohydrates.
+The transition out of ketosis is less about total calorie intake and more about the source of those calories, particularly carbohydrates, when intermittent fasting.

 In a ketogenic diet, maintaining a state of ketosis—where the body burns fat for energy instead of glucose—requires strictly minimal calories from carbs.
 In fact, carbohydrate intake is limited to 20-50g daily.
 Exceeding this carbohydrate limit can prompt an insulin response and blood sugar spike.
 This breaks a fast, pulls the body out of ketosis and halts fat burning.